josharsh/100LinesOfCode/GuessTheWord/readme.md

 # Guess the word
-A simple hangman game made in Python 3x to run in the terminal.
+A simple hangman game made in Python 3x to run in the terminal in 100 lines on less.